Hot Upcoming IPOs to Watch

 Back In 2012, Chris Britt and Ryan King aimed to disrupt the traditional banking industry.
 It was too expensive, and it failed to serve younger and lower-income people.

-So Britt and King co-founded Chime, a mobile-first banking app.
+Britt and King co-founded Chime, a mobile-first banking app.
 Their goal was to reduce and even eliminate fees for things such as minimum balances and overdrafts.
-Chime also offered competitive interest rates on deposit balances as well as credit cards.
-And it introduced a feature to allow customers to get paid between paydays.

 Chime is also leveraging its platform into other market opportunities, illustrated by its recent acquisition of Salt Labs.
 Salt Labs develops enterprise software to allow companies to provide rewards programs to employees.
-This will open up a new revenue stream for the company and establish more distribution channels for the Chime app.
+This will open a new revenue stream for the company and establish more distribution channels for the Chime app.

-Chime has been investing heavily in AI as well.
+Chime has been investing heavily in AI, as well.
 It recently entered a partnership with FairPlay, a platform for risk management.

 StubHub

 At the peak of the dot-com bubble in 2000, Eric Baker co-founded the ticket resale platform StubHub.
 The business was controversial at the time, as it was widely construed simply as scalping.
-Yet StubHub would gain lots of traction.
+Yet, StubHub would gain lots of traction.

 A major step for management was the formation of partnerships with professional baseball, basketball and football teams.
 Baker left StubHub a few years later due to disagreements with his co-founder.